SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 return manager.RunCommand() ??
 1;
 ```

+The first option applies a name transformation to the command names if no explicit name is
-Here, we're applying a name transformation to the command names, which means we can change our class
+specified, similar to the argument name transformation we used earlier.
+This means we can change our
-to this:
+class to this:

 ```csharp
 [Description("Reads a file and displays the contents on the command line.")]